Padmavathy Ananthagopalan

 Padmavathy Ananthagopalan (born 12 July 1934) is a classical musician and veena maestro from India, in the Carnatic Music genre.
-She also plays the mridangam and the nagaswaram.
+She also plays the mridangam and the nadhaswaram.
 She has seven decades of experience in playing the veena.

 She is known for her own unique "gayaki" style, and she has long been a major advocate for the guru-shishya (gurukula) tradition.
 She has been the guru for numerous artists like Jayanthi Kumaresh (veena) and Usha Rajagopalan (violin).
 She is also the founder of the Sri Satguru Sangita music school and has over 25 years of active teaching service through the institution.

 Early days and personal life

 Padmavathy was initiated into music when she was five by her father Lalgudi Gopala Iyer.
 She learnt the nuances of playing the veena from him.
 Her first performance was at the age of twelve.
 Her ancestors are the direct disciples of one of the greatest composers of Carnatic Music, Saint Thyagaraja.

 Padmavathy's spouse Ananthagopalan is also a veena and violin exponent.
 Ananthagopalan teaches playing these instruments to students.

 Her elder brother was the late violin maestro, vocalist and composer Padma Bhushan Lalgudi G. Jayaraman.
 Her younger sisters Lalgudi Rajalakshmi (Jayanthi Kumaresh's mother) and Lalgudi Srimathi Brahmanandam are also violinists.